altwalker/altwalker/CONTRIBUTING.md

 * Open an issue on our [issues list](https://gitlab.com/altom/altwalker/altwalker/issues) and label it with the enhancement lable.
 Be sure to include a clear description of the feature you would like to see, as much relevant information as possible:
     * Why you need it?
     * How it should work?

+## You need your custom test executor ?

+You can implement your own custom test execution framework by implementing the executor http protocol.

+Altwalker communicates with an http executor through GET and POST.
+To implement a test executor you need to create an http server that implements the protocol used by altwalker.

+Check [altwalker.executor.HttpExecutor](https://altom.gitlab.io/altwalker/altwalker/api.html#altwalker.executor.HttpExecutor) for communication protocol and [altwalker.executor.DotnetExecutorService](https://altom.gitlab.io/altwalker/altwalker/api.html#altwalker.executor.DotnetExecutorService) for managing the server.

+## Contribute to altwalker and submit test executor in another language ?

+If you've implemented your own custom test executor in a language that is not already supported by altwalker [contact us](mailto:altwalker@altom.com) and will help you integrate it.